Seteeri/Particle/snippets/notes/PARTICLE.md

   * Error Handling
     * Set * Err to (quit)
     * On error, print msg and return to top-level

-  * Default particles
-    * Help info
-      * Like Nano
-    * FPS - do in render

-  * Load own code as data
-    * Really draw relevant internal symbols from table

   * Explore file browsing using built in functions
     * For example, get a list of files in directory -> return list of strings of